Claressa Shields: From poverty & abuse to boxing greatness

 Before Rio 2016, I kept hearing that no American boxer had ever defended an Olympic title.

-Not Joe Frazier, not George Forman not Pernell Whitaker, not Oscar de la Hoya, not Leon Spinks - but I would say: "Well, I ain't them."
+Not Joe Frazier, not George Foreman not Pernell Whitaker, not Oscar de la Hoya, not Leon Spinks - but I would say: "Well, I ain't them."

 Reporters would comment on how confident I was, but if you believe in yourself and work hard, how can you not be confident?